 allowGlobalAccess flag is set to

-The internal regional TCP proxy load balancer terminates TCP connections from the client and creates new connections to the backends.
+The regional internal proxy Network Load Balancer terminates TCP connections from the client and creates new connections to the backends.
 By default, the original client IP address and port information is not preserved.
 You can preserve this information by using the PROXY protocol.
 The target proxy routes incoming requests directly to the load balancer's backend service.

 A backend service directs incoming traffic to one or more attached backends.
 A backend is either an instance group or a network endpoint group.
 The backend contains balancing mode information to define fullness based on connections (or, for instance group backends only, utilization).

-Each internal regional TCP proxy load balancer has a single backend service resource.
+Each regional internal proxy Network Load Balancer has a single backend service resource.

 The backend service supports the following types of backends: